asche910/flynet/README.md

 ```
 **Client**
 ```
-client -M socks5-tcp -L 1080 -S example:8888
+client -M socks5-tcp -L 1080 -S example.com:8888
 ```

-The example here is to assume that my server domain name is example.com, then the client opens the socks5 proxy on port 1080,
+The example here is to assume that my server domain name is example.com ( you can also use ip directly:`-S xxx.xxx.xxx.xxx:8888`), then the client starts the socks5 proxy on port 1080,
 and then the traffic is forwarded to the server's 8888 port by TCP, and the server requests the corresponding target website.
 Return the result of the request to the client.
 The intermediate traffic is encrypted (default method is "aes-256-cfb") to ensure the security of the transmission.
 If you want, you can add more options, like